 Any goods purchased and/or moved from overseas into the UK are classed as imports.

-The import must be declared to HM Revenue and Customs (HMRC) correctly and any applicable import duty, VAT and other taxes must be paid to avoid penalties and delayed arrivals.
+All imports must be declared to HM Revenue and Customs (HMRC) correctly and any applicable import duty and import VAT paid to avoid penalties and delayed arrivals.

 HMRC will hold the University responsible for any error on submitted declarations.

 The University’s EORI Number is: GB 849 7389 56 000

 The UK is transitioning to the new Customs Declaration Service on the 1st October 2022.
 Couriers and agents may now ask for further additional information when clearing imports and this may cause delays.